millicast/streaming-sdk-react-native-getting-started/README.md

 1. Open Xcode.
 1. Select `Open a project from a file` and then select `/streaming-sdk-react-native-getting-started/ios/TestApp.xcworkspace`.
 1. Select `TestApp project`, then `TestApp-tvOS` target.
-1. Go to `General -> Frameworks, Libraries, and Embedded Content` and add WebRTC.framework m112 build for tvOS.
+1. Go to `General -> Frameworks, Libraries, and Embedded Content` and add `WebRTC.framework` M112 build for tvOS.
 Also, add the framework in `Build Phases -> Embed Frameworks` and on `Link Binary With Libraries`.
 1. Then select `Pods` Xcode project and go to `Build Settings -> Search Paths`.